Raven's Peak

 "Some woman.
 Says she needs to speak with you immediately.
 She says her name is Frieda."

 A pause, the lash hovering in the air.
-The Reverend remembered that name, found it dancing in the recesses of his mind.
+The name danced in the recesses of his mind.
 He tried to pull himself back from the ritual, back to reality, but it was an uphill slog through knee-deep mud to reclaim those memories.

-It was always difficult to focus when he was in the midst of his cleansing.
+Focus rarely came easy in the midst of his cleansing.
 All he managed to cling to was the name.
 Frieda.
-It was the name of an angel, he knew. . . or perhaps a devil.
+The name of an angel.
+Or a devil.

 One and the same when all was said and done.